co63oc/data-juicer/tools/preprocess/README.md

 ```
 - `src_dir`: path to store jsonl files.
 - `target_dir`: path to save the converted jsonl files.
 - `text_key`: the key corresponding to the field that will not be serialized.
-Defaul it's 'text'.
+Default it's 'text'.
 - `serialized_key`: the key corresponding to the field that the serialized info saved.
 Default it's 'source_info'.
 - `num_proc` (optional): number of process workers.
 Default it's 1.